skuo/coding/README.md

 export DOCKER_API_VERSION="1.23"
 ```

-##Basic coding: build and use application-dev properties to CoreOS VM
+##build and use application-dev properties to CoreOS VM
 ```bash
 ./gradlew clean build buildDocker
 ```

-### Start the basic coding in a docker container
+### Start coding in a docker container
 ```bash
 docker run -p:8080:8080 -t --rm coding docker run -p:9898:8080 -t --rm coding # if 8080 is taken like it is the case for kubernetes dashboard